 What if I am over 65 and have already enrolled in a Medicare plan?

-If you have already enrolled in a Medicare plan but want to change your plan to fit your current health needs, you can do so during the Open Enrollment Period (OEP).
+If you have already enrolled in a Medicare plan but want to change your plan to fit your current health needs, you can do so during the Annual Enrollment Period (AEP).
 This time frame begins on October 15 and ends on December 7.
-It is sometimes called the Annual Enrollment Period (AEP).
 We recommend speaking with one of our friendly licensed agents at the phone number below to explain further details and answer all your Medicare questions.

 If you found this information valuable, please read about life insurance awareness.